GluuFederation/docs-clustermgr-prod/3.1.3/source/authentication/index.md

         service oxd-server restart

-1. Log in to oxTrust using admin privilege.
-Go to `Users > Manage People` page.
-Search for `admin` user.
-When `admin` user found, click the link under UID column.
+1. Log into oxTrust using admin credentials.
+Navigate to `Users > Manage People` and search for the `admin` user.
+Click the link under UID column.

-1. Add `User Permission` attribute.
+1. Add the `User Permission` attribute.
 A new form field will appear.
-Enter `cluster_manager` as its value.
-Click `Update` button.
+Enter `cluster_manager` as its value and click the `Update` button.

 1. Go to `OpenID Connect > Scopes` and make sure in the `user_name` row that `Allow for dynamic registration` is set to **True**.